ParhamTaher/ClassRoomFinder/deliverables/d3/Iteration-03.review.md

 ## Process - Reflection

 Overall, this iteration was much smoother than the last.
+Our group members have become fully accustomed to the work flow and everyone is contributing.
+Unlike the last iteration, group members worked continuously on this project throughout the entire iteration.

 #### Decisions that turned out well